-If you want to have a different experience when you’re in town, try a walk along the Regent’s Canal
+If you want to try a different experience when you are in town, you can try a walk along the Regent’s Canal.

 There are several parts of the Canal that have been renovated and are currently very easy to walk.

 I’ll tell you here about the Canal walk between Angel (Islington) and Broadway Market.

 The starting point of my walk tour is Angel Tube Station on the Northern Line.